codetalkio/codethoughts.io/posts/2023-10-16-the-stack-part-3.md

   constructor(scope: Construct, id: string, props: StackProps) {
     super(scope, id, props);

+    // Fetch the ARN of our CloudFront ACM Certificate from us-east-1. const certificateArnReader = new SsmGlobal(this, 'SsmCertificateArn', {
+      parameterName: props.certificateArnSsm,
+      region: 'us-east-1',
+    });
+    const certificateArn = certificateArnReader.value();

     // Set up our s3 website for ui-app. new s3Website.Stack(this, "UiApp", {
       ...props,